Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

    connection can be lost during a few milliseconds.
 The database is still reachable.
 4. The new standby instance is restarted with the targeted version.
-5. Once restaretd, the cluster is fully upgraded and fully operational again.
+5. Once restarted, the cluster is fully upgraded and fully operational again.

-### Downtime

-- When using a Starter plan, we have to completely stop the node to upgrade it, causing an inevitable downtime.
-In such a case, we usually roughly estimate the overall downtime of the operation by assuming 1 minute of unavailibility per 10GiB of data.
-This remains a rather conservative estimation and our experience tends to show that it often takes less time.
-- When using a Business plan, minor-upgrades are achieved without any downtime.

-In all cases, the application is restarted once the operation is finished.
+6. The application is restarted to ensure proper connexions.
 This shouldn't cause any additional downtime.

+When using a Business plan, minor-upgrades are achieved without any downtime, thanks to failover mechanism included.

 ## Understanding the Major-Upgrade Process